 Click below on a printer model for more details on these InfoPrint units:

 - RICOH SERVICE CONTRACTS WILL END 03/31/2024 FOR: InfoPrint 4100 AND InfoPrint 4000

 - RICOH SERVICE CONTRACTS ENDED 03/31/2021 FOR: InfoPrint 100 AND InfoPrint 75

 A reliable workhorse from the IBM InfoPrint days, the InfoPrint 4100 and 4000 still provide high printing volumes for pinless and pin-feed requirements.
 Now available only as refurbished units and are offered as ready for acceptance onto general third-party maintenance.
 Please note that Ricoh’s care will end in April 2024, and they likely will not begin a new contract for you.

 For years, the InfoPrint 75 and InfoPrint 100 were great units until Ricoh announced the End of Support on these printers.
 The IP75 and IP100 lost Ricoh’s contract service support and Ricoh toner supplies on March 31, 2021.

 Regarding Paper Size

-High-quality continuous form printers are offered through GLM’s authorized affiliation with Printer Connection, Inc., which is an authorized reseller of these products.
+High-quality continuous form printers are offered through GLM’s official affiliation with Printer Connection, Inc., an authorized reseller of these products.
 Many customers have inquired through our GLM website and acquired units from PCI as sold by GLM.